nuttann/nuttann.github.io/achievements.md

-# Achievements lacked by Nuttann / Gallin / Nanbus
+# Achievements for Nuttann / Gallin / Nanbus

-# Still needed achievements
+## Still needed achievements
 - Rain of Fear
   - Collections
     - The Depths of Fear (Gallin/Nanbus)